ngiangre/ngiangre.github.io/content/cv/Nicholas_Giangreco_CV.md

      Precision Medicine - scientist, data architect, software developer, and applications engineer

      - Analyze clinical and biomarker data in rare disease and drug trials
-     - Manage execution of data architecture and software development projects in precision medicine innovation development portfolio.
+     - Perform and manage data architecture and software development projects in precision medicine innovation development portfolio.
      - Develop and maintain 6+ software packages and data pipelines for team of clinical biomarker data analysts.
      - Deliver automated project management and portfolio reports to senior leadership.
      - Mentor interns and data scientists to develop reproducible data analyses and web apps.